CanberraOceanRacingClub/namadgi3/Batemans_Bay_Hazards.md

 members the opportunity access the boat with a short drive from Canberra.
 It also offers some lovely cruising spots up and down the NSW coast.

-The Committee has noted that Bateman's Bay is open waters and presents a range of challenges to skippers and crew beyond those found in Pittwater.
+The Committee has noted that Bateman's Bay is classified as *open waters* and presents a range of challenges to skippers and crew beyond those found in Pittwater.

 The purpose of these notes is to alert Members to a number of navigational challenges that may be met while